Categories: Blog

 Cornea Grown using Limbal stem cells

-Scientists at Harvard Stem Cell Institute were finally able to overcome this limitation by using certain antibodies to detect the elusive ABCB5 molecule to better target the limbal cells in the tissue from human donors.
+Scientists at the Harvard Stem Cell Institute finally overcame this limitation by using antibodies to detect the elusive ABCB5 molecule, enabling better targeting of limbal cells in human donor tissue.
 They then used these grafts to properly regrow a fully functional human cornea in mice.

 Related articles

-Limbal cells are rare and difficult to isolate and any chances for successful transplants were dependent heavily on these unique cells.
-This new finding should make it much more feasible to restore corneal surface on humans.
-The ABCB5 molecule was originally discovered by Doctor Markus and Natasha Frank of the VA Boston Healthcare System.
-The doctors were able to produce the molecule in tissue precursor cells that are found in human intestine and skin stromal cells.
+Limbal cells are rare and difficult to isolate, and any chance of successful transplants depended heavily on these unique cells.
+This new finding should make it much more feasible to restore the corneal surface in humans.
+The ABCB5 molecule was originally discovered by Dr. Markus and Natasha Frank of the VA Boston Healthcare System.
+The doctors were able to produce the molecule in tissue precursor cells found in human intestinal and skin stromal cells.

-They also recently found that ABCB5 can also be found in limbal stem cells as this molecule is required for the survival, maintenance and repair of the cornea.
-Studies have shown that lacking a properly functional ABCB5 molecules in the limbal stem cells and corneas did not heal properly after injury.
-The ABCB5 gene allows the limbal stem cells to survive by protecting the cells from programmed cell death known as apoptosis.
+They also recently found that ABCB5 is expressed in limbal stem cells, as this molecule is required for the survival, maintenance, and repair of the cornea.
+Studies have shown that the absence of properly functioning ABCB5 molecules in limbal stem cells and corneas prevents proper healing after injury.
+The ABCB5 gene enables limbal stem cells to survive by protecting them from programmed cell death, or apoptosis.

 Recent articles